Rusty-UX/rustbelt/_posts/2018-09-17-october-lettering.md

 banner_image: ''
 post_content:
 - template: markdown
-  markdown: |-
-    For Hackdays, I decided that I’d work on a month for a designer calendar.
+  markdown: "<p>For Hackdays, I decided that I’d work on a month for a designer calendar.
     I decided to focus on October, as it’s the peak of when all the fall colours are changing and the leaves are falling.
 The calendar didn’t end up panning out, but I was happy with how the lettering turned out.
 I started off getting an idea of styles, and how the characters could fit together.
 After doing a few rough sketches, I made a couple tweaks in pen.
 These early sketches work to inform the higher fidelity lettering.
-After nailing down the style, I moved on to a larger size.
+After nailing down the style, I moved on to a larger size.</p>"

 ---